kubevirt/kubevirt/docs/getting-started.md

 # Getting Started

-A quick start guide to get KubeVirt up and running inside Vagrant.
+A quick start guide to get KubeVirt up and running inside our container based development cluster.

 ## Building